-In summary, the following observations were made regarding the CA model validation that is documented in Stagich and Jannik (2020) and summarized in Table 4-1:
+In summary, the following observations were made regarding the CA model validation that is documented in Stagich and Jannik (2021) and summarized in Table 4-1:

-- The SRS CA predicted 2018 dose at the Savannah River is close to the AER combined MEI and irrigation dose. - The SRS CA predicted fisherman doses continue to be greater than the AER fisherman doses, aside from Upper Three Runs (due to variability in sample measurements).
-Yearly variation in the doses can be due to relatively large variability in fish radionuclide concentrations resulting from differences in the size of fish collected, time of year fish were collected, and water quality changes stemming from stream flow rates, among other factors. - The SRS CA predicted doses are either greater than the AER end-state equivalent doses or are reasonably equivalent.
+- The SRS CA predicted 2019 dose at the Savannah River is close to the AER combined MEI and irrigation dose. - The SRS CA predicted fisherman doses continue to be greater than the AER fisherman doses. - The SRS CA predicted doses are either greater than the AER end-state equivalent doses or are reasonably equivalent.